microsoft/vscode-docs/docs/getstarted/settings.md

   // Mark the current editor selection in the markdown preview.
   "markdown.preview.markEditorSelection": true,

-  // How should clicking on links to markdown files be handled in the preview.
+  // Controls how links to other markdown files in the markdown preview should be opened.
   //  - inPreview: Try to open links in the markdown preview
   //  - inEditor: Try to open links in the editor "markdown.preview.openMarkdownLinks": "inPreview",